scottohara/tvmanager/README.md

 Import/Export
 =============
 The app includes a backup/restore facility.
-A log of all changes made to the local WebSQL database since the last export is kept, and when an export is initiated, those changes are serialized to a JSON-representation and sent to a CouchDB database configured on the server.
+A log of all changes made to the local IndexedDB database since the last export is kept, and when an export is initiated, those changes are serialized to a JSON-representation and sent to a CouchDB database configured on the server.

 Restoring the database does the reverse, pulling JSON objects from CouchDB (via the server) and loading them into the local database.